 Dr. Anderson completed his pain management fellowship at the prestigious Texas Tech University; one of the highest rated pain programs in the country.
-While there he trained under world-renowned pain physicians Dr. Miles Day and Dr. Gabor Racz.
+While there, he trained under world-renowned pain physicians Dr. Miles Day and Dr. Gabor Racz.

 He is an active member of the American Society of Anesthesiology, American Society of Interventional Pain Physicians, American Society of Regional Anesthesia and Pain Medicine, World Institute of Pain, and the American Medical Association.
 He is active at both local and national levels in his field.
-He has served as Director at Large of the Illinois Society of Interventional Pain Physicians and nationally serves on the ASIPP board for Minimally Invasive Endoscopic Spine Surgery.
+He has served as Director at Large of the Illinois Society of Interventional Pain Physicians and has nationally served on the ASIPP board for Minimally Invasive Endoscopic Spine Surgery.

 Dr. Anderson utilizes a multi-modal approach to pain management and believes that well-educated patients have the best chance for pain-free lifestyles.
 He consistently works to bring patients the education they need through therapies and programs implemented at the Advanced Pain Institute.